nukopian/DBIx-Squirrel/README.md

 methods.

-A nice quality-of-life improvement offered by `DBIx::Squirrel`'s own implementation of the `prepare_cached` and `prepare` methods is its built-in support for a variety of placeholder styles:
+A nice quality-of-life improvement offered by `DBIx::Squirrel`'s own implementation of the `prepare_cached` and `prepare` methods is the built-in support for a variety of placeholder styles:

 - named (`:name`);
 - positional (`:number`, `$number`, `?number`);